maker-ATOM/Mapping-and-Navigation-with-TurtleBot3/README.md

 ### Mapping

 For a robot to autonomously move through an environment it should have a map of the environment presaved.
-The map defines the boundaries and relying obstacles inside the working space.
+The map defines the boundaries and obstacles inside the working space.

-The gmapping package open-source package that implements the Grid-based FastSLAM algorithm for Simultaneous Localization and Mapping (SLAM).The gmapping package takes laser scan data from lidar and odometry information from the robot's motion, and generates a 2D occupancy grid map of the environment while estimating the robot's pose (position and orientation) within that map.
+Gmapping is a open-source package that implements Grid-based FastSLAM algorithm for Simultaneous Localization and Mapping (SLAM).The gmapping package takes laser scan data from lidar and odometry information from the robot's motion, and generates a 2D occupancy grid map of the environment while estimating the robot's pose (position and orientation) within that map.

 #### roslaunch gmapping
 - The gmapping package is utilized to generate a map of the environment.